-- 4.1 Innovators may lose some flexibility and time in going through the RS process (but running the sandbox program in a time-bound manner at each of its stages can mitigate this risk). - 4.2 Case-by-case bespoke authorizations and regulatory relaxations can involve time and discretional judgements (this risk may be addressed by handling applications in a transparent manner and following well-defined principles in decision-making). - 4.3 The RBI or its RS cannot provide any legal waivers. - 4.4 Post-sandbox testing, a successful experimenter may still require regulatory approvals before the product/services/technology can be permitted for wider application. - 4.5 Regulators can potentially face some legal issues, such as those relating to consumer losses in case of failed experimentation or from competitors who are outside the RS, especially those whose applications have been/may be rejected.
-These, however, may not have much legal ground if the RS framework and processes are transparent and have clear entry and exit criteria.
+4.1 Innovators may lose some flexibility and time in going through the sandbox process.
+However, running the RS in a time-bound manner at each stage can mitigate this risk.

+- 4.2 Case-by-case bespoke authorizations and regulatory relaxations can involve time and discretional judgements.
+This risk may be addressed by handling applications in a transparent manner and following well-defined principles in decision-making. - 4.3 The RBI or its RS cannot provide any legal waivers. - 4.4 Post-sandbox testing, a successful experimenter may still require regulatory approvals before the product/services/technology can be permitted for wider application. - 4.5 There is potential for some legal issues coming up, such as those relating to consumer losses in case of failed experimentation.
+Such instances may not have much legal ground if the RS framework and processes are transparent and have clear entry and exit criteria.
 Upfront clarity that liability for customer or business risks shall devolve on the entity entering the RS will be important in this context.

-5. Regulatory Sandbox: Eligibility Criteria for Participating in the Sandbox
+5. Regulatory Sandbox: Eligibility Criteria